XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/configure-a-private-server.md

         r.ripple.com 51235
         zaphod.alloy.ee 51235

-    If you are connecting using **proxies**, the IP addresses and ports should match the configurations of the `rippled` servers you are using as proxies.
+    If your server connects using **proxies**, the IP addresses and ports should match the configurations of the `rippled` servers you are using as proxies.
 For each of those servers, the port number should match the `protocol = peer` port in that server's config file (usually 51235).
 For example, your configuration might look like this:

           [ips_fixed]
           192.168.0.1 51235